HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/TwitterSentimentAnalysis/README.md

 For example, you want to find out if people on Twitter are interested in New Orleans seafood restaurants.
 Twitter sentiment analysis can answer such a question.
 There are commercial sentiment analyzers available but here we show how you can write one for yourself using Saul.

-As any other learning based program in Saul, the sentiment analyser also has the following components:
+As any other learning based program in Saul, the sentiment analyser also has the components of (Readers, DataModel, Classifiers, Applications), described as follows:

 ## The Reader
 The Data for this example comes from two different sources.
 One is the collected tweets by Stanford university which is stored in csv files with the format described [here](DataFormat.txt),